rust-lang/rfcs/text/3729-sized-hierarchy.md

 on those ideas, and the feedback to this RFC's prior art, but is not a load-bearing part of this RFC.

+In the following tables, "implicit relaxation" is used to refer to the behaviour that this RFC proposes where adding any other sizedness bound removes the default bound.

 To preserve backwards compatibility, `Sized` bounds must be migrated to `const Sized` (see [the `size_of` and `size_of_val` section][size_of-and-size_of_val] for rationale), but `?Sized` bounds could retain their existing behaviour of removing the default `Sized` bound:

+### Keeping only `?Sized`
+[keeping-only-sized]: #keeping-only-sized

+Without adding any additional default bounds or relaxed forms, keeping `?Sized` could be compatible with this proposal as follows:

 In the current edition, `?Sized` would need to be equivalent to `?Sized + const ValueSized` to maintain backwards compatibility (see [the `size_of` and `size_of_val`